apollographql/apollo-kotlin-normalized-cache-incubating/design-docs/Expiration.md

   keyFields: List<String>,
   implements: List<InterfaceType>,
   embeddedFields: List<String>,
-  typeMaxAge: Int?, // NEW!
-Contains the value of the @maxAge directive on the type (or null if not set)
+  typeMaxAge: MaxAge?, // NEW!
+Contains the value of the @cacheControl directive on the type (or null if not set)
-  fieldsMaxAge: Map<String, Int>?, // NEW!
-Contains the value of the @maxAge directive on the type's fields (and of @maxAgeField on the type) (or null if not set)
+  fieldsMaxAge: Map<String, MaxAge>?, // NEW!
+Contains the value of the @cacheControl directive on the type's fields (and of @cacheControlField on the type) (or null if not set)
-) : CompiledNamedType(name) {... }
+) : CompiledNamedType(name) { ... }
 ```

 With this option, a `CacheResolver` can access the max age information directly from the `ObjectType` that is passed to it.

-Note: currently we pass only the parent type name to `CacheResolver` but we can pass the `CompiledNamedType` instead.

 - Pro: the `CacheResolver` is autonomous, no need to do any 'plumbing' to pass it the generated information.
 - Con: generates more fields for everybody, even users not using the feature (albeit with null values for them).